Glens Falls, New York

 Glens Falls is a city in Warren County, New York, United States and is the central city of the Glens Falls Metropolitan Statistical Area.
-The population was 14,700 at the 2010 census.
+The population was 14,830 at the 2020 census.
 The name was given by Colonel Johannes Glen, the falls referring to a large waterfall in the Hudson River at the southern end of the city.

 Glens Falls is a city in the southeastern corner of Warren County, surrounded by the town of Queensbury to the north, east, and west, and by the Hudson River and Saratoga County to the south.
-Glens Falls is known as "Hometown U.S.A.", a title Look Magazine gave it in 1944.
+Glens Falls is known as "Hometown U.S.A.", a title Look magazine gave it in 1944.
 The city has also referred to itself as the "Empire City."

 History

+The area is originally called Chepontuc ("difficult place to get around") in the Iroquoian languages of the area's Indigenous inhabitants.
+It also referred to as the "Great Carrying Place."
+Later, European-American settlers named the area "The Corners" in English.

 As a halfway point between Fort Edward and Fort William Henry, the falls was the site of several battles during the French and Indian War and the Revolutionary War.
 The then-hamlet was mostly destroyed by fire twice during the latter conflict, forcing the Quakers to abandon the settlement until the war ended in 1783.
 Fire also ravaged the village in 1864, 1884, and 1902.